anastayaa/Kong-API-Gateway-and-Spring-Boot-Microservices/README.md

 # Kong API Gateway and Spring Boot Microservices
 ## Context
-Working with a microservices API gateway can greatly reduce coding efforts, make your applications far more efficient, and decrease errors all at that same time.
-An advantage of using microservices is that you don’t have to interact with a huge code base.
+Working with a microservices API gateway can greatly reduce coding efforts, make applications far more efficient, and decrease errors all at that same time.
+An advantage of using microservices is that we don’t have to interact with a huge code base.
-Microservices are small and flexible.
-You can choose precisely which bits of code you want to interact with and from where those bits come.
+Microservices are small and flexible. we can choose precisely which bits of code you want to interact with and from where those bits come.
 It’s possible to mix and match bits of code as needed.

 However, in a microservices architecture, each microservice exposes a set of (typically) fine-grained endpoints.
 This fact can impact the client-to-microservice communication.
 ### Direct client-to-microservice communication
 A possible approach is to use a direct client-to-microservice communication architecture.
 In this approach, a client app can make requests directly to some of the microservices.